 Since a reverse-draw crossbow's weight is shifted to its back, it is easier to hold in ready to shoot state while walking around.

 But be careful when passing through shrubs or low-lying branches.
 That applies to any kind of crossbow since it is so easy to get something between the string and the limbs.
-With a forward-draw crossbow, you can sometimes use the limbs to plow through those annoying obstacles, albeit not a great idea.
+With a forward-draw crossbow, you can sometimes use the limbs to plow through those annoying obstacles, albeit not a great idea under most circumstances.
 Not so much with a reverse-draw model as it has an ideal shape to catch and hold every little branch in front of you.
 And this is not just annoying, but also comes with the danger of damaging the cables that are exposed at the front.

 Of course, this situational inconvenience is not that big of a deal once you get used to the shape of your new and technologically-advanced crossbow.